 Indications for liver transplantation include

-Cirrhosis (70% of transplantations in the US; 60 to 70% of these cases are attributed to hepatitis C)
+Cirrhosis Cirrhosis Cirrhosis is a late stage of hepatic fibrosis that has resulted in widespread distortion of normal hepatic architecture.
+Cirrhosis is characterized by regenerative nodules surrounded by dense... read more (70% of transplantations in the US; 60 to 70% of these cases are attributed to hepatitis C)

 Fulminant hepatic necrosis (about 8%)

-For patients with hepatocellular carcinoma, transplantation is indicated for 1 tumor < 5 cm or up to 3 tumors < 3 cm (Milan criteria) and for some fibrolamellar types.
+For patients with hepatocellular carcinoma, transplantation is indicated for 1 tumor < 5 cm or up to 3 tumors < 3 cm.
+These criteria plus the absence of extrahepatic and major vessel involvement satisfy the Milan criteria, used to assess suitability of liver transplantation for patients who have cirrhosis and hepatocellular carcinoma.
 For patients with liver metastases, transplantation is indicated only for neuroendocrine tumors without extrahepatic growth after removal of the primary tumor.

 Absolute contraindications to liver transplantation are